 Despite a talented, eclectic cast and an inspired premise – the United States is now so poor it has to stage a telethon to bail itself out – this has to go down as a major disappointment.

-The White House has been leased to the teamsters on a 99-year lease, and President Chet Roosevelt lives in the summer White House, a high-rise condominium in Marina Del Ray (pictured below).
+The White House has been leased to the Teamsters on a 99-year lease, and President Chet Roosevelt lives in the summer Western White House, a high-rise condominium in Marina Del Ray (pictured below).

 The USA is $400 billion in debt to Sam Birdwater, wealthy sweatsuit and jogging shoe manufacturer, and he decides to foreclose.
 The solution is a month-long telethon to buy back America.